Dinesh-Mane/linux-everyday/01_File_&_Directory_Management/04_mkdir_.md

 ```dockerfile
 RUN mkdir -p /app/logs && chown -R appuser:appgroup /app
 ```
+`&&`: Logical AND to chain commands; the second runs only if the first succeeds.
+`chown -R appuser:appgroup /app`:
+- Changes ownership of `/app` and all its contents recursively (`-R`).
+- Sets the user owner to `appuser`.
+- Sets the group owner to `appgroup`.

 ✅ Prepares container filesystem with necessary directories and ownership.

 ---